-Lifeguard and Assistant Lifeguard Qualifications
+Lifeguard Qualifications

-- A Lifeguard/Assistant Lifeguard must be 16 years of age or older and possess a current (the date on the certificate must not be older than two years) Lifeguard/Assistant Lifeguard certificate issued by one of the following organizations:

-- Lifeguard Certificates:

-- Lifesaving Society National Lifeguard Pool

-- Equivalent certificate approved by Minister of Health and Long Term Care - Assistant Lifeguard Certificates for Pools: - Lifesaving Society Bronze Cross - o Equivalent certificate approved by Minister of Health and Long Term Care - A student may not act as a Lifeguard/Assistant Lifeguard if they are participating in the activity. - Verified copies of certification must be available in the pool area.
+- A Lifeguard must be 18 years of age or older and possess a current (the date on the certificate must not be older than two years) Lifeguard certificate issued by one of the following organizations: - Lifesaving Society National Lifeguard Pool/Waterfront - Equivalent certificate approved by Minister of Health and Long Term Care - A student may not act as a Lifeguard if they are participating in the activity. - Lifeguard certification is the only acceptable standard in a recreational camp waterfront scenario. - Verified copies of certification must be available in the swimming area.